medkif/message-drafter/README.md

 Message Drafter is a Python-based cloud-native project for generating and sending draft greetings to personal acquaintances on a schedule.
 It leverages Google Cloud Run, Firestore, Artifact Registry, and is fully managed via Infrastructure as Code (Terraform) and CI/CD pipelines (GitHub Actions).

+Each run generates a short, casual Swedish greeting (starting with the slang "Tja") using Claude, delivers it to a Telegram chat, and records it in Firestore so future drafts don't repeat recent messages.

 ---

 ## Features
-- **Automated Message Drafting:** Uses OpenAI to generate friendly greetings.
+- **Automated Message Drafting:** Uses Anthropic's Claude to generate short, friendly Swedish greetings.
-- **Scheduled Delivery:** Runs as a scheduled Cloud Run Job, triggered by Cloud Scheduler.
+- **Scheduled Delivery:** Runs as a scheduled Cloud Run Job, triggered daily by Cloud Scheduler.
 - **Cloud-Native:** All infrastructure is provisioned via Terraform.
 - **CI/CD:** Automated build and deployment using GitHub Actions and Workload Identity Federation.
 - **Persistent Storage:** Stores sent drafts in Firestore to avoid repetition.